agentv/Outlanders/README.md

 food for their inherent crews.
 * Defense Pods - These Pods can absorb damage from attackers.
 They consume energy and food.
 * Attack Pods - These Pods can be used to attack other ships and colonies.
 The consume energy and food.
-When attacks are made, the Attack Pods double their energy consumption.
+During attacks, the Attack Pods double their energy consumption.
 * Ship Pods - This is the basic Pod that represents a ship central hull.
 For the most part, the function of a ship is defined by the collection of Pods that comprise it.
 But every ship must have a central hull.
 Advanced versions of the game may grant additional abilities through the hull